alecrabbit/php-console-spinner/README.md

 ### Operating Systems

+- Developed and tested on Ubuntu 18.04

-> Windows support is NOT tested, but it should work in VT100 terminal.
+> Windows support is NOT tested, but it should work in any VT100 terminal, e.g. [minTTY](https://github.com/mintty/mintty).

 ### Links